BrandNewReplicant/BrandNewReplicant/README.md

-# Linux engineer and Cybersecurity specialist
+# SRE and Cybersecurity specialist

 ## Education: